rtlrecguy-del/leradioapp/README.md

 https://hdradio.com

 The recordings are not accessible from the app.
-The shared directory on Host should be setup to share over the networt to a media player like VLC.
+The shared directory on Host should be setup to share over the network to a media player like VLC.
 All recordings are setup as repeating.
 Remove from CRON in app if you want to cancel a scheduled recording.

 Program filters out static using noise models for reception problems such as hiss.